-Geography is a fascinating subject which describes our Earth and asks us to question the world around us.
+Geography is a fascinating subject which is about understanding the real world.
 It looks at the relationships that exist between the physical world and humanity.
-Geography is multi-disciplinary and is regarded as both an arts and a science subject.
-It is about people and places and allows students to gain an understanding of current issues including climate change, migration and the need to bridge the gap between the world's poorest and wealthiest people.
+Geography is multi-disciplinary and is regarded as both an Arts and a Science subject.
+It is about people and places and allows students to gain an understanding of current issues including climate change, migration, and the need to bridge the gap between the world's poorest and wealthiest people.

 It provides the right knowledge and skills needed to gain an understanding of the world outside the classroom - so important in a rapidly changing world.
-It's about understanding the real world - how it works and how different elements relate to each other.
 Geography provides the transferable skills sought by universities and employers including problem-solving, researching, communication and evaluation.